JohnAlbin/zen-style-guide/css/README.txt

 Don't panic!

-There are 11 CSS files in this sub-theme, but its not as bad as it first seems:
+There are 11 CSS files in this sub-theme, but it's not as bad as it first seems:
 - There are 5 CSS files whose names end in "-rtl.css".
 Those are CSS files needed to style content written in Right-to-Left languages, such as Arabic and Hebrew.
 If your website doesn't use such languages, you can safely delete all